Shallow Water Memory: Stokes and Darwin Drifts: Discussion

 \section{Discussion}

 The realization that shallow water system admits a gauge theory description \cite{Tong:2022gpg} has important interesting physical implications.
-In particular, in the linearized case we deal with a Maxwell-Chern-Simons theory which has interesting topological features.
-The parity violation due to the presence of Chern-Simons term is a manifestation of the Coriolis term (rotation of the Earth for oceans).
+In particular, in the linearized case, we deal with a Maxwell-Chern-Simons theory which has interesting topological features.
+The parity violation due to the presence of the Chern-Simons term is a manifestation of the Coriolis term (rotation of the Earth for oceans).
 Typical electromagnetic wave solutions correspond to the Poincare waves, which manifests this parity violation.

-A specific feature of shallow water system is that it is naturally formulated in a finite spatial span.
-So, besides the bulk modes (like Poincare waves) we have boundary effects, boundary modes and boundary degrees of freedom, e.g. Kelvin coastal waves.
-On the other side, gauge theories in presence of boundaries and/or their structure in low energy (IR) limit have been under extensive and intensive study in the last decade.
-These studies have led to a systematic formulation of boundary/asymptotic modes in the context of gauge theories, e.g. see \cite{Strominger:2017zoo}, references therein and its citations.
+A specific feature of the shallow water system is that it is naturally formulated in a finite spatial span.
+So, besides the bulk modes (like Poincare waves) we have boundary effects, boundary modes, and boundary degrees of freedom, e.g. Kelvin coastal waves.
+On the other side, gauge theories in the presence of boundaries and/or their structure in low energy (IR) limit have been under extensive and intensive study in the last decade.
+These studies have led to a systematic formulation of boundary/asymptotic modes in the context of gauge theories, e.g. see \cite{Strominger:2017zoo}, references therein, and its citations.
+We did not specify boundary/fall off behavior on the gauge fields in our analysis and allowed for generic residual gauge transformations.
 We discussed that the drifts (fluid side) which correspond to fluid memory effects (gauge theory side), are governed by these boundary modes.
 It is desirable to study further the boundary modes and their dynamics using the techniques developed in the gauge theory side.
 The same boundary modes may be relevant to describing topological features of the shallow water systems and/or 2 dimensional condensed matter systems, see e.g. for \cite{Tong:2022gpg, Venaille_2021, Delplace_2017,Green:2020uye} for recent ideas or studies in this direction.

 Moreover, fluid systems can provide a lab to examine and measure the memory effect and its relation to the boundary/asymptotic modes and the infinite set of surface charges.
 Our fluid memory effects provide a unified framework to interpret Stokes, Darwin, and Euler drifts as displacement memory effects.
 We showed that the Euler drift is expressed in terms of the memory field.
 To relate the memory effect to the surface charges, we demonstrated that the memory field appears as a soft dissipative effect in the non-conservation (change in the value) of the surface charges.
 We also showed that in the context of the memory setup, a part of the information of a passing wave is encoded in the surface charge associated with large gauge transformations.